Today's Articles

 Anikulapo-Kuti often visited her son at his compound, and she was there on February 18, 1977, when close to 1,000 armed soldiers surrounded and stormed the property.
 When the soldiers broke inside, they destroyed property and assaulted the residents.
 Anikulapo-Kuti was thrown from a second-floor window.
 She was hospitalized and lapsed into a coma.
 She died on April 13, 1978, from her injuries.
 Anikulapo-Kuti's remains were interred in Abeokuta in the same vault as her husband.
 Major Nigerian news outlets published eulogies, naming the activist "a progressive revolutionary" and "a Pan-African visionary."

 On the first anniversary of Anikulapo-Kuti's death, her son Fela took a coffin.
 He traveled nearly 20 kilometers to Dodan Barracks in Lagos (then Nigeria's Supreme Military Headquarters), leaving the coffin at the gate to shame the government.
-The invasion, her death, and the casket's movement are detailed in his song "Coffin for Head of State."
+His song "Coffin for Head of State" details the invasion, her death, and the casket's movement.

 New Poem Each Day